flyteorg/flytesnacks/cookbook/docs/getting_started/tasks_and_workflows.md

 ### Workflows can be Embedded in Other Workflows

-When a workflow uses another workflow as part of the execution graph, we call the inner workflow a "subworkflow".
+When a workflow uses another workflow as part of the execution graph, we call the inner workflow a **subworkflow**.
 Subworkflows are strongly typed and behave just like tasks when the outer workflow runs.

 For example, we can embed `standard_scale_workflow` inside